 Completing homebuyer education or counseling is required prior to approval, but we strongly encourage taking the homebuyer education prior to signing a contract.
 Not only will this help you be fully informed about the process and requirements, but counseling agencies can often help identify sources of assistance.
 Talk to one of our

 state-approved mortgage lenders to make sure you understand how homebuyer education fits into your financing situation.
 Homebuyer education must be completed and a certificate issued within 12 months prior to settlement.

 Some Homebuyer Education Options (note that some classes have registration costs)

-PLEASE NOTE: For loans purchased on or after January 1, 2021, Fannie Mae issued guidance that acceptable homebuyer education has to be approved by HUD or NIS (see links above).
+PLEASE NOTE: For loans purchased on or after January 1, 2021, Fannie Mae issued guidance that acceptable homebuyer education has to be Framework or approved by HUD or NIS (see links above).
 MMP does not review for compliance with this FNMA requirement, but it can impact loan purchase.